Type D - Dominance: direct, strong-willed, and forceful (fast-paced and skeptical)

 D Type's Weaknesses

-• Often considers his opinion the only correct
+• Often considers their opinion the only correct one

-• Does not pay much attention to the details, preferring to see the big picture
+• Does not pay much attention to details, preferring to see the big picture

 • Overly controls others

-• Aggressively responds to the restriction of power or independence
+• Aggressively responds to restrictions of power or independence

-• Can work for a long time without rest, which leads to health problems
+• Can work for long periods without rest, leading to health problems

 • Rarely inclined to sympathy and compassion